sysstat/sysstat/FAQ.md

 ---
 2.8.
 I tried to use options -s and -e with sadf.
-Unfortunately, I have nothing displayed at all.
+Unfortunately, I have nothing displayed at all / the output doesn't match that of sar.

-A: This is because no data belong to the specified time interval!
+A: The way how options -s and -e are interpreted has changed with sysstat's versions.
-The time specified with options -s and -e is now always considered as being given in local time to be consistent with sar default output.
+First if you don't have any data displayed by sadf, this is because no data belong to the specified time interval!
+Up to sysstat version 12.1.4, the time specified with options -s and -e was always considered as being given in local time to be consistent with sar's default output.
+Yet sadf displays its timestamps in UTC (Coordinated Universal Time) by default (and in local time with option -T).
+This could lead to some misunderstandings, as if sadf's options -s and -e didn't work properly.
-Remember that timestamps are displayed by sadf in UTC (Coordinated Universal Time) by default.
-Use option -T to tell sadf to display them in local time.
+So with sysstat version 12.1.5, the time specified with options -s and -e is now consistent with the timestamps displayed by sadf (either in UTC by default or in local time with option -T), even if the output doesn't match that of sar.

 ---
 2.9.
 I cannot see all my disks when I use the sar -d command...